dnlbowers/battleships/README.md

 # **Data Model**
 ## **Overview of Classes:**
-Throughout this project, I have opted to use Object Orientated programming.
+Throughout this project, I have opted to use Object Oriented programming.
 The game consists of four classes and five subclasses: -
   1. Player.
   2. Board.
   3. Ship.